modelcontextstandard/.github/profile/README.md

 It turns out, drivers are the answer.
 LLMs are becoming the new operating systems (as Andrej Karpathy puts it), and like any OS, they need drivers to talk to peripherals.

-MCS trims the fat to two building blocks:
+MCS trims this down to two building blocks:

-    Spec: Machine-readable function descriptions (OpenAPI, JSON-Schema) – use standards if possible!
+    Spec: Machine-readable function descriptions (OpenAPI, JSON-Schema, ...) – use standards if possible!
-    Bridge: Transport layers (HTTP, AS2, CAN) – handled by parsers.
+    Bridge: Transport layers (HTTP, AS2, CAN, ...) – handled by parsers.

 Result?
-Drivers act like OS peripherals: Write once (e.g., a REST-over-HTTP driver), reuse forever across apps, models, and platforms.
+Drivers that once written (e.g., a REST-over-HTTP driver), reused forever across apps, models, and platforms.
 No more wrappers for existing APIs.
 Lower costs, fewer attack surfaces.

 Autostart?
 You won't need it 99% of the time.
-Leverage existing interfaces directly (like our mcs-driver-filesystem-localfs for seamless local binding, no extra servers).
+Leverage existing interfaces directly (like your favorite weather API or our our mcs-driver-filesystem-localfs for seamless local binding, no extra servers).
 For rare needs, make it optional, explicit, and secure.
 Virtualized with containers like Docker for sandboxing and enhanced control.

 Here's the real power: Those painstakingly optimized prompts?
 They live inside the driver.
-Once perfected, they're reusable forever.
-No more reinventing the wheel.
+Once optimized, they’re baked into the driver and silently reused by every user.
+No extra work, no extra knowledge required.<br>
 For Developers that means: Plug in a driver.
-Done!
+Done! <br>
 No more prompt engineering on your side.
 It makes integration modular, composable, and insanely easy.

 And if you still want to use MCP?
 Fine.
 Wrap it.
 Turn it into an MCS driver.
 Now anyone can use it, without even knowing how MCP works.

 **No more chaos.
 No more hacks.
-No more bloat.**
+No more bloat.**<br>
 Just drivers that get the job done.

 That’s **MCS**.

-P.S:
+P.S: <br>
-Developers: Ditch the hassle.
-Embrace the power of LLMs without mastering prompts.
+App Developers: Ditch the hassle.
+Embrace the power of LLMs without mastering prompts.<br>
 MCS delivers.

 ## Getting Started: Experience the WoW Moment in 2 Minutes

 Verify MCS with any web-enabled LLM.
-Spin up our tiny FastAPI demo – it exposes an OpenAPI spec and a Fibonacci tool (doubled to catch hallucinations).
+Spin up our tiny FastAPI demo – it exposes an OpenAPI spec and a Fibonacci tool (doubled to catch hallucinations) as html.
+Currently for most LLMs web access is limited to GET requests and html content.

 ```bash